simmu/contact/README.md

     Learn how to shape our data for rendering the page.
 This is a good pratice on what we want to store/get from the database.

+**Bonus: Tooling - Installing nodemon

+    **Objectives**

+    By now you should realized that you have to restart the node server on each file changes.
+Lets' make our development easier with nodemon.
+Nodemon is a node module that can listen to file changes.
+We can tell it to restart the node server on file update.
+This will reduce a lot of development time.